 The basic training at this level is focused on 4 key days with 2 LSD, LT – Training, and Fartlek.
 As you see the 4 key days throughout the week do not cover the complete training volume.
 The remaining amount of training accomplishes on other days at an easy pace as recovery runs.
 It will also give you some flexibility and make it easier to fit the training into your daily life.

 Instead of a recovery run, you can sometimes practice cross-training as an alternative.
-Cross-training can include low-impact sports such as bicycling, swimming, exercise machines like the elliptical trainer/cross-trainer, and weight training that provide cardiovascular benefits, while it also gives you a physical and mental break from running.
+Cross-training can include low-impact sports such as bicycling, swimming, exercise machines like the elliptical trainer/cross-trainer, and weight training that provide cardiovascular benefits, while also giving you a physical and mental break from running.